-- Cut off a relatively long stem with a couple of leaves.
+- Cut off a relatively long piece with a couple of leaves.

-- Poke a hole into some clean, fresh compost and place the end of the stem in the hole.
+- Poke a hole into some clean, fresh compost and place the end of the stems in the hole.

-- Firm up the compost around the stem.
+- Firm up the compost around the stems.

 - Keep the compost lightly watered and keep the cutting in a warm, still setting with indirect, bright sunlight.